postgrid/book-club/ddia/README.md

 Read up until the end of page 299.

+Create a server which logs the time-of-day of each client (sent over in regular intervals).
+Do it over TCP.

 ### Week 27 (July 3 - July 9)

 Read up until "Detecting Faults" on page 280.